 - Freelancing AI-adjacent service idea noted

-But then I remembered that many of my distractions follow a pattern.
+Many of my logged distractions follow a pattern.
 In the non-directive things I recorded in March, I can see that these fall into a few main categories:

 - building/researching infrastructure to lower friction for collaboration